Are you looking to take your family to a music festival, but unsure where to start?

-As if we couldn’t be excited enough for Camp Bestival 2022, the organisers have announced Camp Bestival Shropshire at Weston Park from 18th-21st August 2022.
+As if we couldn’t be excited enough for Camp Bestival Dorset each year, the organisers have announced Camp Bestival Shropshire is returning to Weston Park from 17th-20th August 2023.

-Elderflower Fields is definitely a family-friendly festival not to be missed and we had a beautiful time in 2021 at Elderflower Fields South, so we are super excited to hear they will be back from 27th – 30th May 2022!
+Elderflower Fields is definitely a family-friendly festival not to be missed and we had a beautiful time in 2021 and 2022 at Elderflower Fields South, so we are super excited to hear they will be back from 26th – 29th May 2023!